What is DevSecOps? A Complete Guide

 Beyond technology integration, three cultural norms enable DevSecOps impact:

-• Shared responsibility - Security-centric thinking is owned across all roles.
+• Shared responsibility—Security-centric thinking is shared across all roles.
 Vulnerabilities are viewed as everyone’s responsibility.
 Appsec is given equal weight to feature development.

-• Inclusion and learning- Welcoming security team involvement throughout lifecycles.
-Absorbing domain expertise.
-Promoting transparency into threats and open questions without blame.
+• Inclusion and learning - Welcoming security team involvement throughout lifecycles.
+Absorbing domain expertise and promoting transparency into threats and open questions without blame.

 • Safety over speed - Pragmatic balance of risk appetite and first act upon highest value protective priorities.
 Security risk progress is monitored in the context of business risk tolerance.

-• Leaders uphold principles through recruiting skills, budget allocation, enablement resources, testing environments, and collaborative rituals upholding security and compliance as a shared north star guiding technology workstreams.
+Leaders uphold principles through recruiting skills, budget allocation, enablement resources, testing environments, and collaborative rituals, upholding security and compliance as a shared north star guiding technology workstream.

 DevSecOps Best Practices